M0n4GPT/Vision-to-Vintage-AIs-Take-on-Classical-Art/Data Pipelining/snippets/object.md

 2. A service that runs a Python container image, and uses a Python script to organize the artwork data into directories according to artist name.
 The script reads the downloaded dataset, splits the images for each artist into training, validation, and test sets (70/15/15 split), and creates a PyTorch-compatible directory structure under a new processed/ folder inside the shared artwork volume.
+Preprocessing: All images were resized to 224×224 pixels and normalized to ensure consistent input for model training.

 ```
   transform-data: